Feel like you’re addicted to sugar or carbs?

-You might find a few tips that help you take a different approach instead of feeling like you have to go hungry.
+Try a different approach instead of feeling like you have to starve yourself of all carbs.

-- If nothing is working do something to get inspired.
 Read a great book.
 Take a walk in the fresh air and sunshine!
-Connect with friends that have fun with!
+Connect with friends that you enjoy being with!

 If you want more help with carb cravings, diabetes weight management, you can book a call with me and we can talk about how my services can help you reach your goals.